dominique-unruh/qrhl-tool/README.md

 The current directory must be the `qrhl-0.1alpha` directory!

 This will open emacs running ProofGeneral configured for the qrhl tool.
-Open one of the example files: `prg-enc-indcpa.qrhl`, `prg-enc-rorcpa.qrhl`, or `teleport.qrhl`.
+Open one of the example files: `prg-enc-indcpa.qrhl` or `prg-enc-rorcpa.qrhl`.

 To step through the examples, use Ctrl-C Ctrl-N to go forward one proof step, Ctrl-C Ctrl-U to go back one.
 You will see the current goal and some messages withing the Emacs/ProofGeneral window.